Yasser1Aboussikine/GradTrack/README.md

 # GradTrack

-GradTrack is a comprehensive academic management web application designed to support **all students at Al Akhawayn University (AUI)** — across all schools and majors including SSE (School of Science & Engineering), SBA (School of Business Administration), SSAH (School of Social Sciences & Humanities), and LC (Liberal Commons).
+GradTrack is a comprehensive academic management web application designed to support **all students at Al Akhawayn University (AUI)** — across all schools and majors including SSE (School of Science & Engineering), SBA (School of Business Administration), SSAH (School of Social Sciences & Humanities), and LC (Language Center).

 The platform helps students manage their course selections, build personalized degree plans, receive AI-powered course recommendations, and share course experiences with peers.
 For **FYE (First-Year Experience) students**, GradTrack offers special tools to create a full 4-year degree plan with automatic prerequisite checks and course classification guidance, removing the hassle of manually tracking complex degree requirements.